barbagroup/snake-repro/reviewers.md

 Details about the mesh generation are also available in the supplementary materials.
 We changed the text in the manuscript to guide the reader to the supplementary materials to look at the meshes (see [change](https://www.authorea.com/users/99991/articles/121035/history/5e745d011aecfa6d8a891439439350ffc8ea5077) in the manuscript).

+Furthermore, we modified the Figure 1 of the manuscript to add a zoom of the degeneration of the vorticity field (as well as the underlying triangular mesh).

 > 5- "advective" boundary conditions should be defined -- what is the
 > mathematical definition of this?